About

 Rain is Liquid Sunshine asks how weather systems, deconstruction and other urban cycles might inspire collective urban imagination.
 In the exploration, The Doing Group situated themselves in a demolition site, engaging with the material qualities of both weather and detritus material found there.
 Performative interventions sought to activate the ubiquitous relationships between bodies, material and site, troubling notions of continual urban progress.

-Each of the objects on stage weave their way into the cycle of another, and the bodies of human performers become background to the vibrancy of what might often be passed off as left over.
+Each of the objects on stage weave their way into each other’s cycles, and the bodies of human performers become background to the vibrancy of what might often be passed off as left over.
 Through evocative images created by performing the materials potentialities, the performance negotiates how we might imagine our environment anew.

 'The performance by The Doing Group, Rain is Liquid Sunshine, was full of apt visual metaphors about sustainable building, with well-chosen text to match.
 The GU students’ name is a riposte to the passivity of a reading group, of course, so when you’ve done with my words, take the hint and give them your active support.'